kppulver/TF2C-Console-downloader/README.md

 ﻿# TF2C-Console-downloader

 This will download custom resource files (maps, models, sounds etc) that failed to download directly from a TF2C server.
+This should work just fine for other Source and Sourcemod games as long as you change the base directory in the code from a TF2Classic folder to whatever folder you need.
 In TF2C you will need to enable "developer 1" and "download_debug 1".
 When you fail to download a resource, go to the TF2C console and type "condump".
 This will dump the output of the console into your \tf2classic\ folder.
 You must have the following folders already setup in \tf2classic\download:
 \maps
 \materials